GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/data.rst

    plt.plot(wavelength, adcube.data[:,29,6])
    plt.show()

-On Line 13, the cube is "collapse" in the wavelength dimension to produce a "white light" 2-D image.
+On Line 13, the cube is "collapsed" in the wavelength dimension to produce a "white light" 2-D image.

 On Line 17, a vector through the cube at pixel position (7,30) is retrieved